Prostate cancer symptoms and warning signs

 If you’re concerned you might have prostate cancer, speak to an internal medicine doctor or a urologist, Anderson recommended.
 He stressed that all patients with blood in their urine should see a urologist.

-PSA testing has been controversial.
-In 2012, the U.S. Preventative Services Task Force recommended against PSA testing when it said “there is moderate certainty that the benefits of PSA-based screening for prostate cancer do not outweigh the harms.”
+PSA screening has been controversial.
+In 2012, the U.S. Preventative Services Task Force recommended against PSA screening when it said “there is moderate certainty that the benefits of PSA-based screening for prostate cancer do not outweigh the harms.”

-This year, the task force said in a draft recommendation that it “recommends that clinicians inform men ages 55 to 69 years about the potential benefits and harms of prostate-specific antigen (PSA)–based screening for prostate cancer.”
-It did not recommend PSA testing in men ages 70 and above.
+This year, the task force said in an April draft recommendation that it “recommends that clinicians inform men ages 55 to 69 years about the potential benefits and harms of prostate-specific antigen (PSA)–based screening for prostate cancer.”
+It did not recommend PSA screening in men ages 70 and above.

 THE DO'S AND DON'TS OF THE PROSTATE CANCER DIET